Audi Forum Ingolstadt

 The Audi Forum Ingolstadt is a building complex owned by Audi AG, located at their largest operation center in Ingolstadt.
 On 15 December 2000, the Audi Forum Ingolstadt was opened.
 Located on the site are meeting rooms, a customer center, Audi museum mobile, varying exhibitions, restaurants, and an art house cinema.
 The Forum has about 400,000 visitors yearly.

 Audi museum mobile

 The Audi museum mobile is devoted to the history of Audi AG and its predecessors.
 It features over 100 cars, motorcycles, and multimedia exhibitions.
 There are three floors of exhibits in total, each giving a historical overview of the automobile industry's different eras.
 A gift shop is located within the museum.

 Car pick-up, customer center, and service

 Customers who have purchased an Audi vehicle can pick it up from the customer center at Audi Forum Ingolstadt.
 The customer center was opened in 1992 and covers 2,400 square meters.

-The building Markt und Kunde, open since 1999, holds a number of different service areas on its ground floor and five upper floors.
-Conference rooms, a branch of Audi Bank, and a travel office can be found underneath.